CompareTheo/docs/docs/Alma Documentation/portfolio_loader.md

 3. Import and export portfolio information.
 4. Update existing electronic collections and individual portfolios within that collection (including: proxy settings, URL, parser parameters, inventory management groups, etc.).

-This tool conducts **bulk** edits on a e-resource collection.
+This tool conducts **bulk** edits on an e-resource collection.
 For individual portfolio additions, use the "part of electronic collection" option when loading portfolios.

 <div markdown="block">